Mark Warner: 2020

 In 2020, Warner defeated Republican nominee Daniel Gade, a college professor and U.S. Army veteran, with 56% of the vote to Gade's 44%.

+2026

+On December 2, 2025, Warner announced he would seek reelection to a fourth term.

 Tenure

 Upon arriving in the U.S. Senate in 2009, Warner was appointed to the Senate's Banking, Budget, and Commerce committees.
 Warner was later named to the Senate Intelligence Committee in 2011.

 In 2009, Warner voted for the American Recovery and Reinvestment Act, the stimulus bill.
 As a member of the Budget Committee, he submitted an amendment designed to help the government track how the stimulus dollars were being spent.

 In 2010, Warner, Senator Lamar Alexander, and Representatives Tom Petri and David Price requested that the American Academy of Arts and Sciences form The Commission on the Humanities and Social Sciences.

 When offered the chair of the Democratic Senatorial Campaign Committee in preparation for the 2012 election cycle, Warner declined because he wanted to keep a distance from the partisanship of the role.

 In the fall of 2012, supporters approached Warner about possibly leaving the Senate to seek a second term as Virginia's governor.
 After considering the prospect, Warner announced shortly after the November 2012 elections that he had chosen to remain in the Senate because he was "all in" on finding a bipartisan solution to the country's fiscal challenges.

 President Barack Obama and Tim Kaine listen to Senator Warner, aboard Air Force One, July 13, 2012.

 Warner became the senior senator on January 3, 2013, when Jim Webb left the Senate and was replaced by Tim Kaine, who was lieutenant governor while Warner was governor.

 In October 2014, Warner was implicated in a federal investigation of the 2014 resignation of Virginia State Senator Phillip Puckett.
 He was alleged to have "discussed the possibility of several jobs, including a federal judgeship, for the senator's daughter in an effort to dissuade him from quitting the evenly divided state Senate."
 A Warner spokesman acknowledged that the conversation occurred, but said Warner made no "explicit" job offer and that he and Puckett were simply "brainstorming".
 In January 2015, the Republican Party of Virginia filed a formal complaint against Warner with the United States Senate Select Committee on Ethics, alleging that Warner's interactions with Puckett violated the Honest Leadership and Open Government Act.

 Warner has been identified as a radical centrist, working to foster compromise in the Senate.
 He was ranked the 10th most bipartisan member of the U.S. Senate during the 114th United States Congress in the Bipartisan Index, created by The Lugar Center and the McCourt School of Public Policy to assess congressional bipartisanship.
 According to the same methodology, Warner was the second most bipartisan Democrat in the 115th United States Congress.